-Obsology - a neologism coming from a mix of the words obsolescence and archaeology - is a series of still and generative videos on the topic of Post-digital archaeology.
+Obsology - a neologism coming from a mix of the words obsolescence and archaeology - is a series of still images and generative videos on the topic of Post-digital archaeology.

 Nowadays, every instant of life is recorded and generates a massive amount of data.
 Paradoxically the survival of this data - and the knowledge it contains - has become uncertain: the electronic consumer devices we daily use are made of rare and exhaustible metal while servers designed to store data consume too much energy to cool down and quickly become obsolete.